Contact Us for a Free Consultation (213) 542-0979

 6 Months Up To 3 Years in Felony Cases

-As far as felonies go, you can typically expect that from the low end, they can be resolved in a couple of months; to the high end, I've seen them go as long as two or three years.
-But, on average, you're probably going to get rid of a felony case within three to six months – either by way of a jury trial or by way of some sort of a negotiated plea.
-What can make cases take longer is when some sort of evidence needs to be obtained that either the defense or prosecution needs, and there's a problem obtaining it.
+As far as felonies go, you can typically expect them to be resolved within a couple of months, although the timeframe can range from the low end to the high end, with some cases taking as long as two or three years.
+But, on average, you're probably going to get rid of a felony case within three to six months, either by way of a jury trial or by way of some sort of a negotiated plea.
+What can cause cases to take longer is when some type of evidence needs to be obtained that either the defense or prosecution requires, and there is a problem in obtaining it.

 For example, I've seen cases stretch out for many months when DNA evidence is crucial in determining whether a person is innocent or guilty of some sort of a sex crime, murder, or another case where there's DNA involved, that the defense or prosecution needs in order to be able to argue their case.